Riot V: Early years (1975–1983)

 Subsequent to a successful support of Sammy Hagar on his US Texas tour, Capitol Records offered Riot a worldwide deal for Narita, mostly to support Hagar.
-Capitol and Hagar needed a harder, younger edge to associate with him, so Riot was chosen if they agreed to support Hagar on his UK tour.
-Hagar and Riot had a successful tour, but Riot was dropped by Capitol as soon as they were finished promoting Hagar.
+Capitol and Hagar needed a harder, younger edge to associate with him, so Riot was chosen if they agreed to open for Hagar on his UK tour.
+Hagar and Riot had a successful tour, but Riot was dropped by Capitol as soon as they were finished with the tour.

 Arnell and Loeb spent the remaining Capitol Records advance while retaining important indie FM radio promotions to promote the last Riot album.
 Arnell and Loeb put the album on as many radio stations around the country as possible, thus raising the radio profile enough to where Capitol picked up their option for another record, which led to Riot's biggest selling album, Fire Down Under.

 When the record was completed some months later, Capitol turned the record down calling it "commercially unacceptable", which put the band in contractual limbo.
 Capitol refused to release the band from the contract.
 A campaign was organized and financed by producers Arnell and Loeb, and engaging fans around the world.
 Fans picketed the offices of EMI Records, especially in the UK.
 Finally, Elektra Records reached an agreement with Capitol Vice President Rupert Perry and immediately released Fire Down Under, which then soared into the Billboard 200 chart.